-The MIT certificate(s) installed on your computer will expire on July 31, 2017.
-You need to renew these certificates by that date to retain access to MIT’s secure web applications, including Atlas, WebSIS, Stellar, software downloads, and more.
+MIT personal certificate(s) installed on your computer(s) will expire on July 30, 2023.
+You must renew your certificates by that date to retain access to MIT’s secure web applications that require them.

 Once you install new certificates, deleting your old ones may help you avoid problems accessing sites and resources.
-CertAid will prompt you to delete these old certificates after the new ones have been installed.
-IS&T recommends deleting your old certificates unless you use S/MIME to sign or encrypt emails, in which case you should not delete them.
+IS&T strongly recommends deleting your old certificates unless you use S/MIME to sign or encrypt emails, in which case you should not delete them.
 For more information on what to do in that case, see the Export or Back Up Your MIT Personal Certificates page in the Knowledge Base.